khulnasoft/BugVault/docs/user/TUTORIAL.md

 ## Fetching flaws

-Since we don't know exactly what flaws are within OSIDB, let's start by fetching **all** flaws, and then we can pick and choose one and do more with it.
+Since we don't know exactly what flaws are within BUGVAULT, let's start by fetching **all** flaws, and then we can pick and choose one and do more with it.

-> Note: while in theory this endpoint returns every flaw in the OSIDB instance, in practice the results are paginated, meaning that you will receive **some** results and then links to the next/previous chunk/batch.
+> Note: while in theory this endpoint returns every flaw in the BUGVAULT instance, in practice the results are paginated, meaning that you will receive **some** results and then links to the next/previous chunk/batch.

 ### Fetching all flaws